vinitapenmatsa/Triangle-Challenge/README.md

 # Implementation Details

-using Java + Spring boot to implement this challenge.
+using Java + Spring boot to implement this challenge simply because spring boot is easy to setup and offers a wide variety of features for building services.